xiaom/hs2driver/README.md

 It will build a docker image called `hs2driver_client`.

-To run a docker container and use the query submitter,  just add `docker-compose run client` before `qh` command:
+To use the query submitter,  just add `docker-compose run client` before `qh` command:

 ```sh
 $ docker-compose run client qh [arguments]
 ```

-**Notes.** If you run hiveserver2 container on your localhost in OS X, the hiveserver2-ip should be the ip of boot2docker vm.
-You can use `boot2docker ip` to get it.
+**Notes.** If you run HiveServer2 container in OS X with boot2docker.
+The HiveServer2 IP address should be the ip of boot2docker vm, which can be obtained by running `boot2docker ip`.